-The seemingly logical answer to the best way to study for the LSAT RC section would be to read in your spare time.
+The seemingly logical answer to the best way to study for the LSAT reading comprehension section would be to read in your spare time.
 While you can brush up on your analysis and deconstruction skills by reading complex articles, the actual best way to study for this section is to keep practicing different RC questions until you get the hang of them.

 Active reading and interpretation are skills!
 The only way to truly develop and perfect any skill is to keep practicing it.

 If you find you’re still having trouble with this section, know there are resources to help!
-For instance, Juris has 99th percentile LSAT tutors that can focus on any weaknesses and help you hone your reading comprehension skills!
+For instance, Juris has 99th percentile LSAT tutors who can focus on any weaknesses and help you hone your reading comprehension skills!

 As you begin practicing for the LSAT, you should do your best to become familiar with the common RC question types.
 Each question type should be approached differently to get the most accurate answers.